shinoys222/backend-engineering-challenge/README.md

 ```

 Spark Streaming has restrictions reading and writing to/from a single file due its distributive nature.
 Also if you need to run the program again, then you may need to delete the output folder and the checkpoint-dir folder since the application will start from where it left last time.
+Anyways, for an ideal production scenario, the output will most probably be streamed to a kafka Queue or written to a database table.
+This will be ideal or those kind of scenarios.

 ## Python Implementation